-Celebrate Peer Review Week with these publications, resources, and events from ACRL.
+Celebrate Peer Review Week with these publications and other resources from ACRL.

 Check Out a Good Book

-Catch up on your reading with ACRL’s publications tackling issues in peer review and other topics in scholarly communication.
-Here’s a list to get you started, and you can explore our whole catalog here.
+ACRL publications explore issues in peer review, research, and other topics in scholarly communication.
+Here’s a list to get you started, and you can explore our whole catalog.

 - Stories of Open: Opening Peer Review through Narrative Inquiry (ACRL Publications in Librarianship No. 76), by Emily Ford